 Yes, you can arrive late but you'll still be charged from the date your contract starts.
 Please let us know during your induction when you're planning on arriving.

-Due to very limited parking availability, there are parking restrictions on campus and a permit scheme will be in operation after the start of term.
+Due to limited parking availability on campus, parking restrictions are in place and a permit scheme is in operation.
 Students living on-campus are within walking distance of studies and are therefore encouraged to use public transport for their travel needs.
 The Stoke-on-Trent campus is very close to the train station with excellent links to the rest of the country.
 There is also plenty of secure bicylce storage areas around the campus.

 Our partner provider has parking at these halls subject to availability.
 The hall is within an easy walk or cycle to campus.